davideferrari95/blind_handover_controller/README.md

-# PFL Controller
+# Handover Controller

-This package contains a Power and Force Limit Controller for the UR10e Manipulator in ROS 2.
+This package contains an Handover Controller with Admittance and Power and Force Limit Controllers for the UR10e Manipulator in ROS 2.

 ## Requirements